 Juror #8: Davis.

-Juror #6 standing up for Juror #9 when Juror #10 goes off on him, saying that the older man has earned some respect just because he's older, and thus has been through more.
-"Someone who talks that way to an old man deserves to get stepped on. ''Know what I mean?"
+- Juror #6 standing up for Juror #9, when Juror #3 goes off on him, saying that the older man has earned some respect just because he's older, and thus has been through more than the others have individually.
+"Guy who talks like that to an old man oughta to get stepped on, you know?"

 - One in the original stage play, combined with a Tear Jerker after #3's Villainous Breakdown. #8 just quietly says, "He's not your boy.
 He's somebody else. ...Let him live."